 Between three and six months, she regained full range of motion and now two years later her left shoulder continues to be great.

-We were so inspired that we added Regenerative Medicine to our Santa Barbara clinic under the name Santa Barbara Regenerative Medicine (sbregen.com).
+We were so inspired that we added Restorative Medicine to our Santa Barbara clinic under the name Santa Barbara Medicine (sbregen.com).

 Skepticism With Other Forms Of Medicine